 "You wanna be president?
 Lemme tell you the first rule of politics; Always know if the juice is worth the squeeze.
 You know what that means?
 It means you don't steal my girl unless you're ready to accept the consequences."

-(Timothy Olyphant as "Kelly" talking to Emile Hirsch as "Matthew Kidman" in "The Girl Next Door")
+(Timothy Olyphant as "Kelly" the porn producer talking to Emile Hirsch as "Matthew Kidman" in "The Girl Next Door")